Timiyang-ai/REACCEPT/README.md

 langchain~=0.1.17
 ```

-You can use `pip install -r requirements.txt` to install these packages.
 To run LLM you need to install openai packages by running `pip install openai==1.23.6` in shell.

 ### Getting Experience